Ladislav Legenstein

 Ladislav "Laci" Legenstein (born 19 November 1926) is a Croatian–born Austrian former tennis player.
+He was active from 1950 to 1975 and won 13 career singles titles.

 Early years

-He was born in Čakovec, Croatian (then Kingdom SCS).
+He was born in Čakovec, Kingdom of Serbs, Croats, and Slovenes (now Croatia).
 Both his parents were successful table tennis players and Ladislav also practised this sport in his youth, followed by football and volleyball (OK Mladost Čakovec).
 He started playing tennis on a court near his school and focused on this sport when he went to study in Zagreb.
 In 1955 he left Yugoslavia.

 Tennis career

 His best singles performance at a Grand Slam event was reaching the fourth round at the 1959 French Championships.
 In the third round he defeated 20-year-old Rod Laver in five sets but lost in the next round in straight sets to Ian Vermaak.
 Legenstein participated in five Wimbledon Championships but never made it past the first round in the singles event.
 Together with Torben Ulrich he reached the semifinal of the 1959 Wimbledon Championships doubles event in which they lost in straight sets to first–seeded and eventual champions Roy Emerson and Neale Fraser.

 In July 1956 Legenstein was the finalist at the singles event of the international tennis tournament in Travemünde, West Germany.
 In the final Ken Rosewall proved too strong, defeating him in three sets.
 In 1957 Legenstein became the singles champion at the inaugural International Dutch Championships, played at 't Melkhuisje in Hilversum.
 As a stateless player he defeated Fred Dehnert in the final with the loss of only two games.
 He also won the mixed doubles event with Mrs. Blaise.
 In 1958 he won the doubles title with Vladimir Petrovic and successfully defended the mixed doubles title with Mrs. Blaise.
 In 1959 he again reached the singles final but this time lost in straight sets to Jacques Brichant.
 In August 1959 he was runner–up at the Austrian Championships, losing in the final in straight sets to Budge Patty.

 In April 1960 Legenstein gained the Austrian citizenship which was granted due to the ancestry of his father.
 In September 1960 he won the singles and doubles title at the Canadian Championships.
 In the singles he defeated Warren Woodcock in the final in straight sets and in the doubles he teamed up with Peter Scholl and won the final against Woodcock and Whitney Reed in straight sets.
 Legenstein played in six ties for the Austria Davis Cup team from 1960 through 1962 and reached the second round of the Europe zone during these years.
 He has a Davis Cup record of nine wins and six losses.